Harpur College Advocacy Council

 Bio: Gabrielle Carlin Sherb earned her bachelor's degree in Political Science and Italian from Harpur College in 2005.
 She earned her master's degree in Public Administration in Nonprofit Management from the Baruch College Austin W. Marxe School of Public and International Affairs.

-Prior to ADL, Sherb worked for Jewish National Fund (JNF) as a Campaign Executive, specializing in emerging and generational philanthropy.
+Sherb is the Vice President of Development & Donor Engagement at United Way of the National Capital Area.
+She is an expert in creating and reinvigorating fundraising and development programs for large organizations.
+Prior to her current role she served as Vice President of Development for The Leadership Conference on Civil and Human Rights.
+She was the Director of Development for the Anti-Defamation League for both the New York and Washington, D.C. regions.
+Sherb worked for the Jewish National Fund (JNF) as a Campaign Executive, specializing in emerging and generational philanthropy.
 During her time at JNF, she was awarded Fundraising Success Magazine's 2009 Rising Star Award and in 2011 was selected as one of the Jewish Week's "36 under 36" recognizing young educators, thinkers, social justice activists, philanthropists and artists reinventing Jewish life.

-Sherb is a volunteer and supporter of Harpur College and Binghamton University and currently serves as the Council's Membership Chair.
+Sherb is a volunteer and supporter of Harpur College and Binghamton University and currently serves as the Council's Co-chair, Membership Chair, and is leading the Diversity Objective for the Council.
 As a student at Binghamton, she was an active member of student life, serving as a Resident Assistant (2002–2004) and co-founder of the "Prospect," a campus news journal.

 Originally from Hillsdale, NJ, Gabrielle and her husband, Cory, recently moved to Washington DC and live in its Northwest neighborhood.
 She enjoys spending time with family, friends and music.